microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Support for IO Buffer Optimization

 To enable IO Buffer Optimization we have to set OPENCL_LIBS, OPENCL_INCS environment variables before build.
-For IO Buffer Optimization, the model must be fully supported on
-OpenVINO and we must provide in the remote context cl_context void pointer as C++ Configuration Option.
+For IO Buffer Optimization, the model must be fully supported on OpenVINO™ and we must provide in the remote context cl_context void pointer as C++ Configuration Option.
 We can provide cl::Buffer address as Input using GPU Memory Allocator for input and output.

 Example:
 ```bash